SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 <td>We can optimize the algorithm by checking the divisors to <code><strong>√n</strong></code> instead to <code><strong>n-1</strong></code>.
 Think about the reason why.</td>
 </tr></table>

-### Problem: Prime number verification.
-The break operator
+### Problem: Prime Number Verification.
+The break Operator

 Check if a number **n** is prime.
 To do so, we will check if **n** is divisible by the numbers between 2 and √n.